 Limitations and Potential Disadvantages

 As great as it may seem for the development of local communities, farm-to-table does have its limitations.
 Food production is being guided by the basic economic principles of supply and demand.
-So far, farm-to-table has failed in terms of widespread implementation or intrinsically changing the way in which products are grown.
+So far, the farm-to-table movement in America has failed to bring out widespread implementation or intrinsically changing the way in which products are grown.
 Big farms are still growing bigger because they can offer affordable prices and a fast turnaround.

 Scholars also believe that the local sourcing of ingredients is a fad at best and it is dangerous at worst.
 Further, there are cases of restaurants that claim to source their ingredients locally or obtain from sustainable farms, but have been proven to have misled their clients.
 While genuine farm-to-table has its place, there’s still room for manipulation and inefficacy, particularly in terms of large-scale adoption.